emrgnt-cmplxty/fermi/docs/0.old/contracts/overview.md

 - State/Storage

   The state of the contract, which you would normally store by writing values into a database, is instead stored on the blockchain.
-The Axion Platform supports several types of storage including scalar (strings, Boolean values, numbers, etc) and collection types (key-value pairs, list types)
+The Fermi Platform supports several types of storage including scalar (strings, Boolean values, numbers, etc) and collection types (key-value pairs, list types)

   You can modify state with "change operations" and read state with "view operations."
 Inside of change operations, you can write to storage in an easier way with persistent collections.